 Unlike many writers I know, I did not always want to be a writer.
 As a child I only ever wrote when forced to do so by my English teacher, Miss Logan.
 However, I was a voracious reader (and still am) and my life has been characterised by storytelling.
 After a degree in English Literature, I worked as an actress and when I hadn’t won an Oscar by 30 and wanted children, I turned to journalism and copywriting – storytelling with a smidgen more truth.
 Perhaps.
 And when my boys were little, I began experimenting with fiction.

 After some success with short stories – and many rejections – I turned to the novel.
 Although it was in no way easy (it was the opposite) I knew very quickly that I had found my form.
 Rejections followed, along with longlistings and then shortlistings in a number of competitions, and it was a win in a debut novel competition that led to the publication of my first novel, BloodMining, in 2011.

 I’ve blathered on and on and on about my second novel, Public Battles, Private Wars, in various newspapers, journals and magazines (there are links on the novels page).
 After this, I signed a two-book contract with award-winning Welsh press, Accent.
-The first, Redemption Song, was published in January 2016 with Skin Deep following this summer.
+The first, Redemption Song, was published in January 2016 with Skin Deep in June 2017.
 You can find out a little more about these two here.